JCMS22/server-jive/README.md

 Add the path of the QT Cmake libraries options.
 On Mac OS it would be something like this :
 -DCMAKE_PREFIX_PATH=/Users/Jayce/Qt/5.9.1/clang_64/lib/cmake
+On the executable configuration, set the working directory as this repository root.
+Exemple : /Users/Jayce/server-jive
+What we need is the JSON folder at the same level as the executable.
-The executable should ben build and run directly from CLion
+The executable should then build and run directly from CLion

 From terminal or Qt Creator: